-For the year ended 30 June 2020, the revenue of the Group increased by 1% to HK\$1,237 million from HK\$1,225 million of sales in fiscal 2019.
-This was due to a favorable product mix and contribution from new customers on boarded during the year as compared with that of fiscal 2019.
+For the year ended 30 June 2021, the revenue of the Group increased by 16% to HK\$1,429 million from HK\$1,237 million of sales in fiscal 2020.
+This increase in revenue was mainly driven by the strong demand of seamless products from our major customers in the U.S., onboarding of new customers and also recovery of sales to European customers.